Your Skin Barrier Is Fine, Despite What TikTok Says

 Should we be worrying so much about our skin barrier?

-Needless to say, everyone is much more educated about how to use active ingredients now than they were in decades past, and most products on the market are better-formulated, too.
-They’re better-stabilized and more gentle.
+Needless to say, everyone is much more educated about how to use active ingredients now than they were in decades past, and most products on the market are better formulated, too.
+They’re better stabilised and more gentle.
 There are also way more options to choose from, but at the end of the day, it’s all about listening to your skin and not overdoing it.
-A simple three- or four-step skin-care routine might look something like this: a non-stripping cleanser (like CeraVe Hydrating Cream-to-Foam Cleanser or Undefined Beauty R&R Cleanser), a hydrating or moisturizing toner (such as Renee Rouleau Moisture Infusion Toner, Thayers Milky Hydrating Face Toner, or Good Light Moon Glow Milky Toning Lotion), an occlusive and emollient moisturizer to help hydrate and repair, and sunscreen in the daytime.

-Of all these steps, after SPF, the most efficient, and impactful skin-care product for maintaining a healthy skin barrier is a good moisturizer.
-Dr. Idriss recommends hydrating glycerin-based moisturizers, like Kiehl's Ultra Facial Cream, to help keep your skin barrier intact.
-The Ultra Facial Cream, E.L.F.
-Cosmetics SuperHydrate Moisturizer, and Humanrace Humidifying Face Cream all use squalane, a plant-based oil that mimics the lipids (fats) your skin naturally produces (making it a dream for reinforcing the skin barrier).
-And if you’re looking to add a serum into your routine, Cocokind Ceramide Barrier Serum features five types of ceramides and lipids to reduce transepidermal water loss (that’s when water evaporates from the skin’s surface, leading to poor moisture retention), making it great for barrier support and prevention.
+After SPF, the most efficient, and impactful skin-care product for maintaining a healthy skin barrier is a good moisturiser.
+Dr. Idriss recommends hydrating glycerin-based moisturisers to help keep your skin barrier intact.
+And if you’re looking to add a serum into your routine, look for one with ceramides and lipids to reduce transepidermal water loss (that’s when water evaporates from the skin’s surface, leading to poor moisture retention), to get great barrier support and prevention.

 We’re right to have concerns about our skin barrier, but as Dr. Idriss says, it’s more important to focus on prevention than get caught up in a concept we saw on our For You page.
 Products now are far gentler than they’ve ever been before, so rather than fearmonger, it’s a chance for education.
 As long as you’re not using Sea Breeze, you’re doing great, sweetie.